fereshteh-ahmadnezhad/today-i-learned/toefl-sentences/writing.md

    3. When governments allocate enough budget to the embellishment of the streets, ...
    4. Visually attractive buildings and streets enhance citizens' spirits and brighten their moods.

+## Topic:  Although science and technology will continue to improve, the most significant improvement for the quality of people’s lives have already taken place

 # Sentences & Expressions: